OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaPowerSupply.rst

         This property has id ``1.2``.

+    .. _ocapowersupply_loadfractionavailable:

+    .. cpp:member:: OcaFloat32 LoadFractionAvailable

+        Fraction of power supply's load capacity that is currently **not** being used.
+Readonly.
+Normal value range 0...1.
+A negative value indicates this data is unavailable.

+        This property has id ``3.5``.

-    .. _ocapowersupply_type:
+    .. _ocapowersupply_location:

-    .. cpp:member:: OcaPowerSupplyType Type
+    .. cpp:member:: const OcaPowerSupplyLocation Location

-        Type of power supply.
+        Physical location of power supply - internal or external.

-        This property has id ``3.1``.
+        This property has id ``3.7``.

     .. _ocapowersupply_modelinfo: